-Professional Identity 1: Healthcare Professional CiP 1: The doctor is able to apply medical knowledge, clinical skills and professional values for the provision of high quality and safe patient-centred care.
-Able to take history and perform clinical examination and use appropriate investigations to establish diagnosis Can take a detailed, focused history including details of current medication.
+Professional Identity 1: Healthcare professional CiP 1: The doctor is able to apply medical knowledge, clinical skills and professional values for provide high-quality and safe patient-centred care.
+Able to take history and perform clinical examination and use appropriate investigations to establish diagnosis Can take a detailed, focused history, including details of current medication.
 Conducts appropriate clinical examinations.
-Documents clinical encounters in an accurate, complete, timely and accessible manner, in compliance with legal requirements.
+Documents clinical encounters in an accurate, complete, timely and accessible manner, in line with legal requirements.
 Can select appropriate investigations and interpret results.
 Lists possible diagnoses and applies clinical judgement to arrive at a working diagnosis.
 Facilitates discussions Uses empathy, respect and compassion when communicating with a patient to build trust and independence.
 Modifies their approach to the patient when cultural background or personal values may have an impact on engagement and care.
-Ability to facilitate women's decision making Considers views, preferences and expectations when working with patients and their families to establish patient-centered management plan.
-Shares information with patients and their families clearly, in a timely, non-judgmental fashion and facilitates communication (including use of a translator, advocate or supporter when needed).
-Recognises limitations and escalates care where appropriate.
-Creates the conditions for informed consent to be given,
+Ability to facilitate women's decision making Considers the views, preferences and expectations of patients and their families to put together a patient-centred management plan.
+Shares information with patients and their families clearly, in a timely, non-judgmental fashion and facilitates communication.
+This includes using a translator, advocate or supporter, when needed.
+Recognises limitations and escalates care, where appropriate.

-Provides treatment • explaining the risks and benefits of, or the rationale for, a proposed procedure or treatment.
-Demonstrates a commitment to high quality care, which is safe and effective and delivers a good patient experience.
+Creates the conditions for informed consent to be given, explaining the risks and benefits of, or the rationale for, a proposed procedure or treatment.
+Provides treatment Demonstrates a commitment to high-quality care, which is safe and effective and delivers a good patient experience.
 Prescribes medicines, blood products and fluids correctly, accurately and unambiguously in accordance with GMC and other guidance.
-Demonstrates ability to deal with complex situations including drug contra-indications and side effects Determines responsibility for follow up, including appropriate intervals for monitoring, location of care, instructions on accessing emergency help and changing or cancelling appointments.
-Provides a comprehensive postoperative explanation of the operative findings and procedure undertaken Works effectively within a multiprofessional team to meet the needs of the individual Can make referrals for complex cases.
+Demonstrates understanding of infection control and hospital-acquired infection when treating infection in women.
+Demonstrates an ability to deal with complex situations, including drug contraindications and side effects Determines responsibility for follow up, including appropriate intervals for monitoring, location of care, instructions on accessing emergency help and changing or cancelling appointments.
+Provides the patient with a comprehensive postoperative explanation of the operative findings and procedure undertaken.
+Works effectively within a multiprofessional team to meet the needs of the individual Can make referrals for complex cases.
 Evidence to inform decision